Walnux/ArrowDocuments/Arrowize/ArrowizeBusybox.md

 ## Arrow and Busybox
 Busybox is the true Swiss Army Knife of Embedded Linux.
 It integrates nearly all the gerneal linux features/tools into one binary, and identify the feature user want to use through link name. the link name will be saved at argv[0] as the command name.
 Arrow populate the argv[0] with command name.
 That is compatible with Busybox design.

 Busybox is the ideal tools to debug Arrow Single Task Kernel.
-Running Busybox as Arrow Instance, actually, you might be using the world's smallest Linux.
+Running Busybox as Arrow Instance, actually, you might be using the smallest Linux in the word.

 In Arrow 0.1 Release.
 Busybox has been integrated into [ASDK](Walnux/Atools/tree/master/ASDK).
 You can use ASDK to build "Combined Mode" Busybox Arrow Image and run it as Arrow Instance through [Arrow Service](arrowd/edit/master/README.md).